Indecent assault and rape

 Each CAW (Centre for General Well-being) has a special service you can go to called Slachtofferhulp (victim care).
 They can go with you to the police, a doctor or a court.
 When you go to a CAW, you do not have to give your name.
 You can get help and advice anonymously and free of charge.

-According to the law, if you are without a residence permit, the police have to treat you with the same respect as other victims.
+According to the law , if you are without a residence permit, the police have to treat you with the same respect as other victims.
 However, the police could arrest you because of your residence status.
-Therefore, it is best to be accompanied by a professional from a CAW or from another social organisation.
+Therefore, it is best to be accompanied by a professional from a CAW or from another social organisation or to go to a Sexual Violence Care Centre first. .

 If you find yourself in an emergency situation and are afraid of further violence, you can go to a shelter.